Skip to content

 Brimstone’s presence at RAF Cowden

-The site is highly complex, with restricted access hours to the beach, high levels of contamination and public access.
-Stakeholder liaison is equally intricate, involving the local council and local landowners through to the Ministry of Defence and Natural England.
+The site at Cowden presented a highly complex environment, with restricted access hours to the beach, significant UXO contamination, and regular public access.
+Stakeholder engagement was equally intricate, involving coordination with the local council, landowners, the Ministry of Defence, and Natural England.

 Need help with UXO but not sure where to start?_